 It should be stressed that identification is a matter for the opinion and expertise of fingerprint experts.
 It is not a statement of fact and is not dependent upon the number of matching ridge characteristics.
 Prosecutors should be aware that the numeric standard for reporting fingerprint examinations has not been followed since 2001 and identification is not generally based on finding a specific number of characteristics in agreement.
-However, prosecutors should still have regard to the have regard to the guidance set out by the Court of Appeal in R v Buckley (1999) 163 J.P.
+However, prosecutors should still have regard to the guidance set out by the Court of Appeal in R v Buckley (1999) 163 J.P.
 561 which held at p.568:

 "If there are fewer than eight similar ridge characteristics, it is highly unlikely that a judge will exercise his discretion to admit such evidence and, save in wholly exceptional circumstances, the prosecution should not seek to adduce such evidence.
 If there are eight or more similar ridge characteristics, a judge may or may not exercise his or her discretion in favour of admitting the evidence.
 How the discretion is exercised will depend on all the circumstances of the case, including in particular:

 - the experience and expertise of the witness;

 - the size of the print relied on, in that the same number of similar ridge characteristics may be more compelling in a fragment of print than in an entire print; andthe quality and clarity of the print on the item relied on, which may involve, for example, consideration of possible injury to the person who left the print, as well as factors such as smearing or contamination.